 Lee was well informed and a reader.
 He was a capable engineer and an excellent military officer.
 Like other members of the family, he was also a devout Episcopalian.
 Confirmed in 1853, with his daughters Mary and Annie, he was very interested in the church and religious publications.
 Generally his habits befitted a good churchman.
 He did not use tobacco or much alcohol.
 A very handsome man, Lee was 5 feet 10 inches tall, with the athletic physique of a fine horseman.

 Lee's presence at Arlington lent gaiety and vigor to the atmosphere.
 As a father he was firm but genial with his sons and gentle and a trifle indulgent with his daughters.
 His association with Arlington House was perhaps less intimate than that of his wife, but it was close.
-In his room on the second floor he wrote out his resignation from the United States Army in the wee hours of April 20, 1861, thereby giving up a long career for an uncertain future.
+After debating the matter in his bedroom, he wrote out his resignation from the United States Army in the wee hours of April 20, 1861, in his office, thereby giving up a long career for an uncertain future.

 Last updated: August 6, 2020